cariboufute/locale-route/readme.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-**LocaleRoute** is a package to make testable localized routes with Laravel 5.
+**LocaleRoute** is a package to make testable localized routes with Laravel 5 and 6.
 It comes from the need to have localized routes that are fully testable.

 LocaleRoute has a syntax close to the original Laravel routing methods, so the installation and learning curve should be quite easy.